Who can attend Model UN Camp?

 How many campers attend Model UN Camp?

-Each week of Model UN Camp has between 35 and 50 campers.
+Each session of Model UN Camp has between 35 and 50 campers.

 Who staffs Model UN Camp?